Madhu Pandit Dasa

-Madhu Pandit Dasa is a spiritual leader and the President of ISKCON Bangalore.
-As a humanitarian, he has been actively involved in programs like Akshaya Patra that provides free mid-day meals to children studying in Government schools.
+Madhu Pandit Dasa is a spiritual leader, the President of ISKCON Bangalore.
+As a humanitarian, he has been actively involved in programs like Akshaya Patra that provides mid-day meals to children studying in Government schools.
 He is the Founder and Chairman of The Akshaya Patra Foundation, guiding the organisation to realise the vision - "No child in India shall be deprived of education because of hunger”.
 The Government of India has conferred upon him the prestigious Padma Shri Award in recognition of the distinguished service rendered by Akshaya Patra Foundation for the children of India.
 He is also the Chairman of Vrindavan Chandrodaya Mandir, the upcoming iconic cultural and heritage complex in Vrindavan.
+Sri Madhu Pandit Dasa is also the Chairman of Basil Woods Institutions.

 Biography

 Madhu Pandit Dasa, a passionate student of science, was selected by the highly reputed national talent search program of the country during his pre-degree.
 Having found the path that answered his quest for the absolute truth, right after his days in IIT-Bombay, Madhu Pandit Dasa dedicated his life to serving the mission of His Divine Grace A.C.Bhaktivedanta Swami Prabhupada.
-He has nearly three decades of self-less work behind him.
+He has nearly three decades of selfless work behind him.
 He has been instrumental in conceiving and implementing many social initiatives that impact millions of people in this country, giving them a better quality of life.
 Besides his achievements in the social sector, he has evolved innovative ideas in presenting the ancient cultural ethos of India in a modern scientific and technological context.

 The Akshaya Patra Foundation

 July 2000 saw the beginning of an initiative led by Madhu Pandit Dasa - the Akshaya Patra Foundation.
 The purpose of the Foundation was to serve underprivileged children by providing mid-day meals at Government schools of Bengaluru Rural District.
 To meet the requirement of preparing meals in large quantity, a centralised kitchen was designed by Madhu Pandit Dasa.
 He also gave the Foundation a working Governance Model, where transparency and accountability are the core values.
 Based on these values, Akshaya Patra has become one of the few trustworthy NGOs in the country.
 Demonstrating this point, Akshaya Patra has been awarded the Institute of Chartered Accountants of India (ICAI)’s Gold Shield Award for Excellence in Financial Reporting consecutively five times, placing the Foundation in its Hall of Fame.
-Akshaya Patra has spanned 17 years and during this has grown from providing mid-day meals to 1,500 children to 1.6 million children.
+Akshaya Patra has spanned 25 years and has grown from providing mid-day meals to 1,500 children to 2.2 million children everyday across the country.